logic-gamez/Tests_by_Logic/README.md

 # Tests_by_Logic

-#Page where i Upload stuff i deem interesting enough to share
+# Page where I Upload stuff I deem interesting enough to share